percona/pmm/docs/using/query-analytics.md

 - [Overview Panel](#overview-panel)
 - [Details Panel](#details-panel)

+!!! note alert alert-primary ""
-> Query Analytics data retrieval is not instantaneous and can be delayed due to network conditions.
+    Query Analytics data retrieval is not instantaneous and can be delayed due to network conditions.
 In such situations *no data* is reported and a gap appears in the sparkline.

 ## Filters Panel